MyutVoilim/MyutVoilim/README.md

 - <b>Business Requirements Analysis:</b> Focused on aligning the database design with the practical business requirements of the repair shop.
 - <b>System Design and Presentation:</b> Carefully designed the system with an emphasis on usability, and actively involved the client in the design process to incorporate their feedback and additional functionality requirements.

-# More About Me 🙋‍♂️
+# A Little More About Me 🙋‍♂️

-Hello, I'm Thomas.
+## Overview
 I’m individual that enjoys and even thrives in problem solving.
 Whether that be games, philosophy, and most enjoyably software development.
 Much like any puzzle, once solved you not only learn the solution but get a progressively better at fundamentally understanding the mechanics as play.
 Each new challenge is an opportunity to develop my understanding and broaden my perspective; This is a philosophy I hold deep to my heart in everything that I do.

+<b>Some Things I Like</b>
+- VR
+- Philosophy
+- Gaming
+- My Chihuahua
+- Puzzels

+## Background
 I have a diverse background that spans both a strong academic and personal passion for software development.
 I’ve tackled the challenges and opportunities that collaboration provides to software development, been driven with the passion create and grow from challenging personal projects, and understand the importance of working with clients to create solutions that have genuine impact.
 Over the years with over 7 years of retail experience, I know what it means to set aside differences and come together towards a common goal.
 I’ve met every type of person under the sun and even still meet unique characters that each have their strengths and weaknesses.
 No matter how efficient you think you are, an individual can never achieve the progress and impact cooperation can.
 Through communication, compassion, and guidance so many barriers can be crossed to help work towards a common goal.
 If there is one thing I’ve learned over the years, it’s that people tend to match those around them; If you work with initiative, passion, and kindness more likely then not that will motive those around you to match.

+## My Journey Through Computer Science
 I been programming for nearly 8 years now from JavaScript games in high school to personal and academic projects growing to use an array of languages and concepts.
 In that journey I’ve spend most of my time specializing in OOP between C# and Java and is my preferred paradigm.
-For more in depth overviews check out my [Portfolio] be here are highlights showing projects I’m proud of displaying a variety of important skill sets from team collaboration, working with clients, and overcomming complexity from personal passion projects.
+I've completed 127 credits towards a Bachlores in Computer Scince that unfortunatley was cut short one semester before graduating due to Family issues that took prioirty.
+Even so, the desire to take challenges and learn drove the to go to univeristy and still hold true for everything I do including constantly learning new things in software devlopment.
+I keep a keen eye on recent devlopment in AI and espcially look on to things like general intelligence, Virtual reality, and new lagunages and Frameworks becomming popular.

+## Towards The Future
+I always look on to improve myself regardless if that is delvoping my programming skills or tackling on pressing life or philosophical issues.
+I hope to apply all i've learned to help make an impact with a strong team that hold those same ideas and never stop learning.